How to install Django¶

 Installation instructions are slightly different depending on whether you’re installing a distribution-specific package, downloading the latest official release, or fetching the latest development version.

 It’s easy, no matter which way you choose.

 This is the recommended way to install Django.

-(optional) Take a look at virtualenv and virtualenvwrapper.
+- Take a look at virtualenv and virtualenvwrapper.
 These tools provide isolated Python environments, which are more practical than installing packages systemwide.
 They also allow installing packages without administrator privileges.
-It’s up to you to decide if you want to learn and use them.
+The contributing tutorial walks through how to create a virtualenv.

 Installing a distribution-specific package¶

 Check the distribution specific notes to see if your platform/distribution provides official Django packages/installers.
 Distribution-provided packages will typically allow for automatic installation of dependencies and easy upgrade paths; however, these packages will rarely contain the latest release of Django.